wp-plugins/eelv-newsletter/readme.txt

 * Add: Drag'n'drop editor tool
 * Add: Import/export in address books

+= 3.8.1 =
+* Fix: Break lines after inserted posts in newsletter editor to prevent posts in other posts

 = 3.8.0 =
 * Add: More options in skin management and for default content
 * Add: Remove autoP formating for skins and newsletters